 OXTAIL STEW- It’s not considered a fine cut anywhere in the world although I remember having eaten it as a child in Italy.
 For sure it is a very popular finger licking dish in Jamaica, stewed with other vegetables and of course serve with rice and peas.

 BOILED DUMPLING – Just water and flour mixed and boiled in salted water.
-They eat it together with main courses, as in the picture above. it’s a substitute of bread.
+They eat it together with main courses, as in the picture above. it’s a substitute for bread.
 Love it

 FRIED PLANTAIN – In every Jamaican plate there will always be two pieces of fried plantain.
 I always keep it for last and eat it as a desert.
-In fact it is sweet.
+In fact, it is sweet.
 It looks like a banana but it is another kind.
 It’s called green plantain and it’s cooked either boiled or fried.
-This one in the plate is fried.
+This one on the plate is fried.

-FRIED DUMPLINGS, FESTIVALS & JOHNNY CAKES – A sort of fried kind of bread that normally accompany a main meal as a side dish.
-There is a little controversy on the difference among the three versions, since I didn’t remember exactly, I have asked around and I got different explanations.
-Sure is they are all delicious, however the Johnny cakes and festivals are sweet while the fried dumpling are salted.
-The Johnny cakes should have cornflour in addition to white flour and they are round shaped while the festivals are long finger shaped.
+FRIED DUMPLINGS, FESTIVALS & JOHNNY CAKES – A sort of fried kind of bread that normally accompany the main meal as a side dish.
+There is a little controversy on the difference between the three versions since I didn’t remember exactly, I have asked around and I got different explanations.
+Sure is they are all delicious, however, the Johnny cakes and festivals are sweet while the fried dumpling is salted.
+The Johnny cakes should have cornflour in addition to white flour and they are round shaped while the festivals are long finger-shaped.
 They are all fried and unhealthy but a great treat for sure. 🙂

 PUMPKIN SOUP – Very common, in some restaurants you will receive a small cup as a starter, as a courtesy.
 It’s very creamy and most often very spicy.
 Delicious.